Fixed- Vs. Adjustable-Rate Mortgage (ARM): What’s The Difference?

 As you may have guessed, there are a few specific differences between ARMs and fixed-rate mortgages.
 Here’s a quick overview of each type.

-At the beginning of your loan, you’ll get a low, introductory interest rate that’s typically lower than average fixed-mortgage interest rates.
-The low rate will stay the same for a certain period of time, with the most common being 5,7 and 10 years.
+At the beginning of your loan, you’ll get an introductory rate that’s typically lower than average fixed-mortgage interest rates.
+The low rate will stay the same for a certain period of time, with the common types being 7 and 10 years.
 After the fixed-rate period ends, your interest rate will adjust up or down based on an index, like the London Interbank Offered Rate (LIBOR).

-An initial cap is the maximum percentage your rate can increase in a single period after your fixed rate period expires.
-A periodic cap puts a limit on the maximum amount that an interest rate can change from one adjustment period to the next.
+An initial cap is the maximum percentage your rate can increase or decrease in a single period after your fixed-rate period expires.
+A periodic cap limits the maximum amount that an interest rate can change from one adjustment period to the next.

-A lifetime cap puts a limit on the total amount that your interest rate can increase from the introductory rate over the life of your loan.
+A lifetime cap puts a limit on the total amount that your interest rate can increase or decrease from the introductory rate over the mortgage term.
 Your lender will express your ARM caps as a series of three numbers separated by forward slashes in this format: initial cap/periodic cap/lifetime cap.
 This is your “cap structure.”

 Ease Of Qualification

 When you apply for a mortgage, your lender looks at how much income your household brings in a month versus how much you spend each month.
 This is your debt-to-income (DTI) ratio, and it’s a major factor when you get a loan.
-If you have a high DTI ratio, you may have an easier time qualifying for an ARM than a fixed-rate mortgage.
+If you have a slightly higher DTI ratio, you may have an easier time qualifying for an ARM than a fixed-rate mortgage.

 How Are ARM And Fixed-Rate Mortgages Similar?

 Believe it or not, ARMs and fixed-rate mortgages do have a few things in common.